MicrosoftDocs/dynamics-365-project-operations/articles/pro/pricing-costing/sales-price-resolution-sales.md

 ## Determine sales rates on actual and estimate lines for time

-In Project Operations, estimate lines for time are used to denote the quote line and contract line details for time and the resource assignments on the project.
+Estimate context for Time refers to

+- Quote line details for time
+- Contract line details for time
+- Resource assignments on a project.

+Actual context for Time refers to

+- Entry and Correction journal lines for time
+- Journal lines created when a time entry is submitted
+- Invoice line details for Time

 After a price list for sales is resolved, the system completes the following steps to default the bill rate.